Warning: Unmarked spoilers ahead!

-- What Happened to the Mouse?: Disappeared in the final chapter of the novel most likely as a result of hiding out due to the embarrassment she received for her subpar decorations.
+- What Happened to the Mouse?: Disappeared in the final chapter of the novel most likely as a result of hiding out due to the embarrassment she received for the bad job she did at the prom decorations.

 Rachel BruinMelinda's former best friend.

-- Ambiguous Situation: While Rachel considers calling Melinda up, it is uncertain as to whether or not Melinda would forgive her, let alone on whether or not they can rekindle their friendship.
+- Ambiguous Situation: While the epilogue reveals that Rachel called and left Melinda a message to apologize to her, it is uncertain as to whether or not Melinda would forgive her, let alone on whether or not they can rekindle their friendship.

 - False Friend: Knew Melinda for years, only to disassociate herself with her when Melinda called the police.

-- Foreign Culture Fetish: Once high school starts, she hangs out with the European exchange students, tries to speak French more, and starts going out with a boy from Portugal after breaking up with Andy.
+- Foreign Culture Fetish: Once high school starts, she hangs out with the European exchange students, tries to speak French more (as well as being shown planning out a trip to Paris for summer vacation), and starts going out with a boy from Portugal after breaking up with Andy.

-- My God, What Have I Done?: She has this when she realizes that Melinda was telling the truth when Andy tries to harass her at the prom.
+- My God, What Have I Done?: She has this when she realizes that Melinda was telling the truth when Andy makes her uncomfortable with his hot and heavy behavior at the prom.

 Another former friend of Melinda's who joined the artists' clique.

-- Ambiguous Situation: It's not clear exactly what her relationship with Melinda was, especially since she wasn't at the party when/where Melinda called the police, as it's not spelled out if she was avoiding Melinda because she's unpopular or if they were friends and drifted apart.
-Given the friendly nature that she has with Melinda later on, it's possibly the former.
+- Ambiguous Situation: It's not clear exactly what her relationship with Melinda was before the fateful party, especially since she wasn't there when Melinda called the police, as it's not spelled out if she was avoiding Melinda because she's unpopular or if they were friends and drifted apart.
+Given the friendly interactions that she has with Melinda later on, as well as her distaste with Rachel's increasingly haughty attitude, it's possibly the former.

-- Every Girl Is Cuter with Hair Decs: Wears multicolor Sharpies in her bun as a reflection of her artistic personality.
+- Meaningful Appearance: Wears multiple colored Sharpies in her bun as a reflection of her artistic personality.